ifip-summerschool/ifip-summerschool.github.io/_pages/preproceedings.md

 permalink: /preproceedings/
 ---

-The Pre-Proceedings of the IFIP Summer School on Privacy and Identity Management 2023 can be downloadeed here:
+The Pre-Proceedings of the IFIP Summer School on Privacy and Identity Management 2023 can be downloaded here:

 [https://ifip-summerschool.github.io/assets/preproceedings.zip](https://ifip-summerschool.github.io/assets/preproceedings.zip)